 I hope you enjoy this Strawberry Shortcake as much as I did.
 I’ll talk with you guys next week!!!

 - ½ cup grapeseed oil

 - 1 ¼ cups plus 2 tablespoons granulated sugar, divided

-- 8 large egg whites, at room temperature (use reserved egg whites)
+- 8 large organic egg whites, at room temperature (use reserved egg whites)